cashninjas/minting-contract/README.md

 You need to create a minting NFT with a CashTokens wallet in advance and you need to separate the authChain so you can manage your NFT collection's metadata.
 For more info about CashTokens metadata, see the [bcmr specification](https://github.com/bitjson/chip-bcmr#zeroth-descendant-transaction-chains).

-Next, to set up a minting contract, configure the parameters of the mint in `mintingParams.js`:
+Next, to set up a minting contract, configure the parameters of the mint in `mintingParams.ts`:

 ```js
 {